js-arias/geomodels/earthbyte-360-5/README.md

 Cao et al. 2022;
 See that papers for additional references of the different rotations.

-The model is stored in the file
+The model is stored in the file `geomod-earthbyte.tab`.

 ## Time frame